jnnfrsofia/bamazon/README.md

 Bamazon is an interactive shopping node app that uses MySQL and Node.JS.
 I also used the CLI-Table 2 NPM to display the table in an easy to read fashion for the customer.

-In this application, customers are allowed to purchase items.
+In this application, customers will view an up-to-date Bamazon inventory table and will then be allowed to choose items to purchase.

-###Installation Steps
+### Installation Steps

 1. First install the MYSQL, Inquirer, and CLI-Table1 NPMs.
 2. Git clone this repository onto your computer.